Discover more from Moneycircus

 Vengeance, Feuds and Memory

 Rivals for Power, Part Three.
 The vectors of social control.

-In this part, I examine through the lens of anthropology and psychology how society has split into predators and prey.
-I do not see this in terms of race, and certainly not in terms of hatred or supremacy.
-For I see the primary failing in the muddled Western masses who have been schooled to ignore the motivations and interests of peoples.
+In this part, we look through the lens of anthropology and psychology how society has split into predators and prey.
+Not in terms of race, and certainly not in terms of eugenics.
+The primary crime is the schooling of people to be blind to mutual interest.

 July 28th, 2021